bolducp/rails_tutorial/_installation/windows.md

 {% list %}
 Finally, we'll check if everything is working by creating a new Rails app.

-1. Open Command Prompt and run the following command to create a new Rails app called "installfest".
+1. Open the Command Prompt and run the following command to create a new Rails app called "installfest".

     ```shell
     rails new installfest
     ```

-    This will add a new directory name "installfest" with the contens of a new Rails application.
+    This will add a new directory to your computer named "installfest".
+It will have all the contents of a new Rails application.

 1. From Command Prompt, go into the new "installfest" directory by running: